-This driver has been released under the Eclipse Public License version 1.1!
-It can be downloaded free of charge from here!
+This driver has been released under the Eclipse Public License version 2.0!
+It can be found on GitHub.

 The ASH WARE I2C eTPU Driver allows the Freescale eTPU to be connected to an I2C bus running in Standard-mode or Fast-mode, as either a master or slave node.
-By using the output pin pad open drain capability, no external hardware is required for this connection.
+By using the output pin pad open drain capability, no external hardware is required for this connection other than a pullup.
 This driver has been written to support both the eTPU and eTPU2 devices, and can run on any Freescale or STMicro chip with the eTPU/eTPU2 peripheral.

 1.11 - fix minor scripting issues

 1.10 - modified to run under DevTool (the new IDE)